rodrigosetti/biotopia/README.md

     .ooo.
     .....

+These flagella can be interpreted as direction pointers.

 Each flagellum adds to a direction coefficient.
 In this example, the two horizontal flagellum (left and right) rule out each other, thereby resulting in a horizontal coefficient of zero.
 The upward flagellum adds a unbalanced vertical coefficient (in this case, -1).

-So, by summing up the flagellum directions, we came out with horizontal and vertical coefficients.
-To sum up, we must consider that upward flagellum adds -1 to the vertical coefficient, downwards flagellum adds 1 to the vertical coefficient; left flagellum adds -1 to the horizontal coefficient, and right flagellum adds 1 to horizontal coefficient.
+So, by summing up the flagella directions, we came out with horizontal and vertical coefficients.
+To sum up, we must consider that upward flagella adds -1 to the vertical coefficient, downwards flagella adds 1 to the vertical coefficient; left flagella adds -1 to the horizontal coefficient, and right flagella adds 1 to horizontal coefficient.

 The following examples have (0,-2), (1,-1), and (1, 0) of (horizontal,
 vertical) coefficients respectively: